 Location: Deshaies, Guadeloupe

-New watch teams, 2 different sails, pigeon island. dragged by Steve (story by Matty, not in order)
+New watch teams, two different sails, pigeon island. dragged by Steve (story by Matty, not in order)

 Today began by blasting our unofficial anthem, which I probably can’t type here because it means something bad in Russian, but it is Russian house music.
-Wake up was held promptly at 6 this morning so we could get out of a French speaking island, only to find out Guadalupe is also French speaking… Kidding!
+Wake up was held promptly at six this morning so we could get out of a French-speaking island, only to find out Guadalupe is also French-speaking… Kidding!
 French culture is awesome.
 We were sailing by 6:45, my personal time is improving.
-We tried to sail the whole way but found ourselves in too close to the island so the wind was just not on our side.
+We tried to sail the whole way but found ourselves in too close to the island, so the wind was just not on our side.
 We got to Pigeon island at around 2 and snorkeled for around an hour.
-Steve had to tow us in to the snorkeling spot by a rope off the back of the dinghy because it is a national park and we cannot anchor.
+Steve had to tow us into the snorkeling spot by a rope off the back of the dinghy because it is a national park and we cannot anchor.
 It was awesome.
 Pulled a sneaky nap on the island and was almost left with the pigeons!
 Worth it though.
-We got new watch teams today and for anyone who’s wondering at home, Duncan and I are finally together, bow watches for days.
+We got new watch teams today, and for anyone who’s wondering at home, Duncan and I are finally together, bow watches for days.

 Related VoyageView All Voyages

 Antigua to Grenada -w- Antigua Yacht Regatta

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 Our most popular semester, this educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details